GST on QLD Property Transactions: 2026 Guide

 4. Sale of a business as a going concern: If the sale of property is part of the sale of a business as a going concern, then GST is not payable on the sale of property.
 The sale of a business as a going concern means that the seller is selling an enterprise, including any assets used in that enterprise, to the buyer.

-It is important to note that the GST laws and regulations can be complex and may vary depending on the specific circumstances of the property transaction.
+It is important to note that the laws and regulations surrounding GST in QLD property transactions can be complex and may vary depending on the specific circumstances of the deal.
 It is advisable to seek professional advice from a tax accountant or solicitor to determine whether GST is payable on the sale of property in your situation.

 When is GST payable on commercial property?